11 – Anthony

 “That’s right, son.
 It’s me.
 What happened?
 Did someone do this to you?
 Are you okay?”

 Another light shone into my eye.
-A man in a luminous jacket held a tiny torch and flashed it repeatedly until I pushed his hand away.
+A man in a luminous jacket held a small torch and flashed it repeatedly until I pushed his hand away.

 My dad nodded and picked me up.
 He hadn’t done that since I was a baby.

-“A lot of the kids have been found like this on their way home,” the man with the torch told my dad.
+“A lot of the kids have been found like this on their way home,” the man told my dad.
 “There must be some kind of stomach bug going around.
 Hopefully it’ll clear up soon.”

-That night my dad tucked me into bed with a glass of water by my side and another check on the thermometer.
+That night my dad tucked me into bed with a glass of water by my side and checked my temperature again.

 “Temperature’s down,” he said.
 “No going out this weekend.
 Get some sleep.”

 Apparently I needed it.
 As soon as sleep was suggested, I couldn’t keep my eyes open.
 As they closed, though, I caught a flicker of movement at my window.
-Before my eyelids clamped down, I could have sworn I saw a pale face over in a dark suit.
+Before my eyelids clamped shut, I could have sworn I saw a pale face in a dark suit.